 During nesting season volunteers usually get involved in finding and protecting nests.
 Then during the hatching season, the work transitions to hatchling rescue and completing nest inventories.

-At the start of the nesting season (May and early June), and at the end of the hatching season (October), surveys focus mainly on the harbour turtle population where you will observe and record information on the turtles who swim near the harbour front.
+In April and at the start of the nesting season (May and early June), and at the end of the hatching season (October), surveys focus mainly on the harbour turtle population where you will observe and record information on the turtles who swim near the harbour front.
+Over 300 different turtles have been recorded in the harbour!

 Beach profiling, plastic collection and measuring light pollution take place throughout the season.